iAmSeanzie/FinTech-Seanzie/SeanzieJ/Homework1.md

 and small increment recurring deposits, before you know it you can have a sizeable "oak."

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
+They are definietly using some of Amazon AWS, CloudFront, EC2, and CloudWatch.
+Along with others I do not know Redis, Apache Spark, Kotlin, Swift and Rails

 ## Landscape: